 Personally, I preferred his old writing style.
 He is better at making himself seem likeable (to a certain sort) these days though.

 When I fell ill with glandular fever I was utterly reassured, then as I stayed ill, I was told how very effective CBT and GET were.
 I made a number of important life decisions based on the assumption that these claims were true.
 Maybe this positivity did aid functionality in some way (not that I was aware of), but it also caused a lot of serious problems, and has left me feeling rather cynical about the way in which CFS is treated.
+Being psychosocially managed in this way is not something I would have ever consented to.

 Maybe it did used to be more nihlistic, demoralising and depressing, but sometimes life is hard.
 Patients deserve to be spoken to honestly and clearly.
 Perhaps, if one had clear evidence that disability amongst those with CFS was solely the result of cognitive factors, then it would be acceptable to allow pragmatic concerns about outcomes to affect the information provided to patients - but in fact, the evidence would seem to indicate that this is not the case.

-The paternalistic and pragmatic psychosocial approach to illness promoted by Wessely might be more positive and encouraging, but it also leads to the sort of distrust and animosity which surrounds CFS, along with the wide range of social problems it has resulted in outside of strictly medical settings (eg: the way insurance companies, welfare, friends and families can be led by psychosocial theories to treat people with CFS as if CFS is the same as depression, caused by deconditioning, the result of a fear of exercise, etc).
+The paternalistic and pragmatic psychosocial approach to illness promoted by Wessely might be more 'positive' and 'encouraging', but it also leads to the sort of distrust and animosity which surrounds CFS, along with the wide range of social problems it has resulted in outside of strictly medical settings (eg: the way insurance companies, welfare, friends and families can be led by psychosocial theories to treat people with CFS as if CFS is the same as depression, caused by deconditioning, the result of a fear of exercise, etc).

 Also - the list of old recommendations would seem to indicate that it was not being commonly treated as a manifestation of depression prior to his involvement.